-- Use only 3/4″ stainless steel staples – Anything longer can get in the way of the moving weights behind the jamb.
-These nails will be exposed to the weather so if they aren’t stainless they will rust and loose their hold in a short time.
-Also, anytime you put two different types of metal together you run the risk of galvanic corrosion which causes the metals to rust and corrode prematurely.
+- Use only 3/4″ stainless steel staples – Anything longer than that can get in the way of the moving weights behind the jamb.
+These nails will be exposed to the weather so if they aren’t stainless, they will rust and loosen their hold in a short time.
+Also, anytime you put two different types of metal together, you run the risk of galvanic corrosion which causes the metals to rust and corrode prematurely.
 This shouldn’t be a problem with stainless steel because the coppered nails are steel in their core as well.
 But if you use something like aluminum nails you may have a problem.

 - Turn the pressure down on your nailer.
 It is very easy to blow right through the thin bronze with an air nailer/stapler.
 Test a few strips to find the right air pressure and depth.